Offering Hope for Kidney Patients Looking for Answers

 As a first line of defense, white blood cells produce antibodies to prevent infection in our bodies.
 However, these same antibodies that protect us from infection may also determine how well a kidney recipient's body accepts or rejects foreign tissue.
 Not all patients develop these types of antibodies.
 They typically result from a previous exposure to foreign tissue, such as a prior transplant, blood transfusion or pregnancy.

-By performing a special blood test to determine the level of antibodies, desensitization can then remove these antibodies using medications and a process similar to dialysis (dialysis removes chemicals from the blood, while this process removes harmful antibodies), improving the chances that a donated kidney will not be rejected by the recipient’s body.
+A special blood test is performed to whether these antibodies are present and if so determine the level of antibodies.
+Desensitization can remove these antibodies using medications and a process similar to dialysis (dialysis removes chemicals from the blood, while this process removes harmful antibodies), improving the chances that a donated kidney will not be rejected by the recipient’s body.

 Will Kidney Desensitization Work for Me?